- Parents Home

-A catheter (a hollow, soft tube) is used to inject an opaque dye into the bladder.
+An opaque dye is injected into the bladder through a catheter (a hollow, soft tube).
 This X-ray test can diagnose VUR and identify problems with the bladder or urethra.

 A cystoscope uses lenses and a light source within a tube inserted through the urethra to directly view the inside of the bladder.
 It's used when other tests or symptoms indicate a possible bladder abnormality.

 This procedure, which makes a magnetic resonance imaging (MRI) scan of the urinary tract without the use of dyes or radioactive materials, is as accurate as other scans and is now typically done in place of an intravenous pyelogram.

 Opaque dye is injected into a vein, and then X-rays are taken to follow the course of the dye through the urinary system.
 This test is still used sometimes, but the renal MRI and renal scan have replaced it in most cases.

 Treatment for recurrent UTIs depends on what's causing them.
 Sometimes the answer is as simple as teaching a child to empty their bladder as soon as they have the urge to go.

 If a condition like VUR is causing the infections, the solution is a bit more complicated.
 Kids with VUR must be watched closely, because it can lead to kidney infection (pyelonephritis) and kidney damage.
 Most kids outgrow the condition.
 Some might need surgery to correct the reflux.